Frankston Football Club

-Frankston Football Club, nicknamed the Dolphins, is an Australian rules football club based in Frankston, Victoria.
-The club, formed in 1887, has played in the Victorian Football Association/League almost continuously since 1966.
+The Frankston Football Club, nicknamed the Dolphins, is an Australian rules football club based in the Melbourne suburb of Frankston.
+The club was formed in 1887 and has played in the Victorian Football League (VFL), formerly the Victorian Football Association (VFA), almost continuously since 1966.

+Frankston also has a senior women's team in Division 1 of the Mornington Peninsula Football Netball League (MPFNL), with a reserves women's team that will compete in the MPFNL's Division 2 in 2025.

 History

-Frankston Football Club was the first Peninsula football club to be founded in 1887.
+Frankston Football Club was the first Peninsula-based football club to be founded in 1887.
 Games were arranged between a group of teams across the Peninsula including Hastings and Mornington.

-Peninsula Football Association
+PFA

-Frankston was one of five founding members of the Peninsula Football Association in 1908.
+Frankston was one of five founding members of the Peninsula Football Association (PFA) in 1908.
 In the inaugural season It lost the first Grand Final to Hastings.
 Frankston were Premiers in 1911, 1919, 1922, 1923, and 1931.

-Mornington Peninsula Football League
+MPFL

-At the end of the 1933 season the Peninsula Football Association merged with the Peninsula District Football Association to form the Mornington Peninsula Football League.
+At the end of the 1933 season the Peninsula Football Association merged with the Peninsula District Football Association to form the Mornington Peninsula Football League (MPFL).
 Frankston were MPFL Premiers in 1937, 1938, 1939, 1941, 1949, 1952 and 1961.

-Victorian Football Association
+VFA

-In 1966, Frankston entered the second division of the Victorian Football Association.
+In 1966, Frankston entered the second division of the Victorian Football Association (VFA).
 Its departure from the MPFL was acrimonious, with the MPFL refusing on three occasions over two years to grant the club the necessary clearance.
 With the strong population growth and natural access to juniors from the strong local league, Frankston had been expected to quickly earn promotion and become a strong Division 1 team, a similar trajectory to that experienced by the Dandenong Football Club; but the fall-out from its bitter departure from the MPFL damaged the club's reputation among junior clubs, local players and businesses on the Mornington Peninsula, and ten years later the club was still in Division 2, having played finals only twice, and was $50,000 in debt.

 It was not until 1976 that Frankston saw its first real success.
-The senior side finished on top of the VFA Second Division ladder but lost both its finals matches, and its reserves side won the premiership.
+The senior side finished on top of the VFA Second Division ladder but lost both its finals matches, with its reserves side won the premiership.
 Two years later, in 1978, Frankston won the VFA Second Division premiership, its first and to date only VFA/VFL premiership.
 Frankston defeated Camberwell 15.13 (103) to 13.11 (89) in front of 12,291 at Toorak Park, and full-forward John Hunter kicked 6 goals in the side 14-point win.
 As a result, Frankston was promoted to First Division for 1979, and stayed there for the rest of the time that the Association remained in two divisions; its off-field position also improved, with the promotion to Division 1 immediately helping it to secure $30,000 in sponsorship.
 In 1984 they made the Grand Final but lost by 54 points to Preston.